Wireless charging explained: Power your iPhone or Android phone wire-free

-Wireless charging has been around for a good while now, but it's only in the last couple of years that it's started to take off.
-More and more manufacturers have been getting on board with the ubiquitous Qi wireless charging standard and the tech is now inside virtually every flagship phone.
+Wireless charging has been around for a good while now, but it's only in the last three or four years that it's become mainstream.
+More and more manufacturers have been getting on board with the ubiquitous Qi wireless charging standard and the tech is now inside virtually every flagship phone, and some true wireless headphones too.

-Samsung has supported wireless charging since the Galaxy S6 while Apple adopted wireless charging with the iPhone X and iPhone 8 and iPhone 8 Plus to start with.
-Both manufacturers have support in all their latest handsets, as does Huawei.
+The biggest manufacturers have supported it from early on.
+Samsung has supported wireless charging since the Galaxy S6 and Apple adopted wireless charging with the iPhone X and iPhone 8 and iPhone 8 Plus, and the Airpods (2nd Generation).
+Since then it's appeared in all new iPhones and AirPods, with recent generations adopting a magnetic wireless charging capability called MagSafe.

+An increasing number of Android phones also support reverse wireless charging where you can charge other devices from the phone - for more information on this, check out what is reverse wireless charging and which phones have it?

-So what exactly is wireless charging, how does it work and does your phone even support it?
+But as for wireless charging, how does it work and does your phone even support it?
 Allow us to answer all these questions and more.

-An increasing number of phones also support reverse wireless charging where you can charge other devices from the phone - for more information on this, check out What is reverse wireless charging and which phones have it?

 What is wireless charging?

 Wireless charging is the transfer of power from a power outlet to your device, without the need for a connecting cable.

-It involves a power transmitting pad and a receiver, sometimes in the form of a case attached to a mobile device or built into the phone itself.
-When we said it was cable-free, it isn't quite, because the pad will have a cable going from the outlet into it.
+It involves a power transmitting pad or stand, and a receiver, which is usually built into the phone itself.
+When we said it was cable-free, it isn't quite, because the charging pad or stand will still need to be physically plugged into a power outlet.
+Tech hasn't quite managed that level of wireless just yet.

 How does wireless charging work?